Starting school is a rite of passage for all kids – school is where kids…

 The first day of school is a momentous time in your child’s life.
 It marks the point in their life when they are old enough to leave home each day to learn and socialise with other children.
 Unfortunately, starting school can be a very overwhelming experience for some kids, and they may become anxious or nervous about leaving home.
-Put your child at ease with these easy tips, so they will look forward to their first day of school.
+Put your child at ease with some first day at school advice, so they will look forward to their first day of school.

 Most schools offer an open house or other activities so that the children can meet the teacher and their classmates before school begins.
 Attend any events offered so your child can familiarise himself/herself with the people they will be spending time with.
 If your school doesn’t offer an open house, ask if you and your child can visit a classroom for part of the day so your child will know what to expect.
 Be reassuring and make sure your child knows what a fun and exciting experience school will be.